 The Cradle of Aviation supports STEM Workforce Development through Job Shadowing partnerships, an annual STEM Career Expo, Guidance counselor enrichment and our many competitions.

 A one-stop college admissions resource, providing worksheets and guidelines for your successful journey into college.
-This year they have added a new pull-out section focused on STEM.

 For sometime now, residents and company owners have complained of the “brain drain” on Long Island.
 Masses of young adults are leaving the island to go to college and seek employment else where, uninformed of the opportunities the island holds.
 For business on the island to grow, it needs a plentiful, skilled, and educated workforce.
 Students need to know what opportunities are available for them here on Long Island.
 The reality is that most students are unaware of the career pathways and opportunities on Long Island.